-■ Low tire pressure warning light (if (!) equipped)
+■ Low tire pressure warning light (if equipped)

-When the ignition switch is turned to the "ON" position, the low tire pressure warning light will come on for about 2 seconds to check that the tire pressure monitoring system (TPMS) is functioning properly.
+When the ignition switch is turned to the "ON" position, the low tire pressure warning light will come on for approximately 2 seconds to check that the tire pressure monitoring system (TPMS) is functioning properly.
 If there is no problem and all tires are properly inflated, the light will go out.

-When the tire pressure monitoring system warning light is lit, one or more of your tires is significantly under-inflated.
-You should stop and check your tires as soon as possible, and inflate them to the proper pressure as indicated on the vehicle's tire information placard.
+Each tire, including the spare (if provided), should be checked monthly when cold and inflated to the inflation pressure recommended by the vehicle manufacturer on the vehicle placard or tire inflation pressure label.
+(If your vehicle has tires of a different size than the size indicated on the vehicle placard or tire inflation pressure label, you should determine the proper inflation pressure for those tires.)
+As an added safety feature, your vehicle has been equipped with a tire pressure monitoring system (TPMS) that illuminates a low tire pressure telltale when one or more of your tires is significantly under-inflated.
+Accordingly, when the low tire pressure telltale illuminates, you should stop and check your tires as soon as possible, and inflate them to the proper pressure.
 Driving on a significantly under-inflated tire causes the tire to overheat and can lead to tire failure.
 Under-inflation also reduces fuel efficiency and tire tread life, and may affect the vehicle's handling and stopping ability.
-Each tire, including the spare, should be checked monthly when cold and set to the recommended inflation pressure as specified in the vehicle placard and owner's manual.
+Please note that the TPMS is not a substitute for proper tire maintenance. and it is the driver's responsibility to maintain correct tire pressure, even if under-inflation has not reached the level to trigger illumination of the TPMS low tire pressure telltale.

+The TPMS gives warning both when a tire is significantly under-inflated and when there is a problem in the TPMS.
+The low tire pressure warning light operates differently according to these conditions as follows:

+When a tire is significantly under-inflated: Steady illumination

+When there is a problem in the TPMS: Flashing

+Should the warning light flash, have the system inspected by your nearest SUBARU dealer as soon as possible.